jolemon/Defects4J-Dataset/README.md

   > 3. The buggy method is constructor, which cannot be parsed by [code2vec](https://github.com/tech-srl/code2vec).
   > 4. The modified methods is innerclass of innerclass in the class (multinest) or override method in enum innerclass.

-As a result, this Defects4J Dataset consists of 5 Java projects, i.e. Closure compiler (156 defects), Apache commonsmath (85 defects), Apache commons-lang (56 defects), Joda-Time (23 defects) and Mockito (22 defects).
+As a result, this Defects4J dataset consists of 5 Java projects, i.e. Closure compiler (156 defects), Apache commonsmath (85 defects), Apache commons-lang (56 defects), Joda-Time (23 defects) and Mockito (22 defects).

 Defects4J includes "allMethods", "bugReport4Vector" and "linked-bugMethods"
   > Note : Taking into account the storage size of the dataset, the Defects4J Dataset is not complete to run FineLocator.
 It includes: